 While we’re on the topic of heavy furniture, I’ll note that any furniture shipped directly from Macy’s or UPS may be returned within 30 days of delivery.
 Just contact Macy’s customer service at 888-822-6229 to start the process.

-9. Macy’s exchange policy only lets you exchange items you bought in store.
+11. Macy’s exchange policy only lets you exchange items you bought in-store.

 Macy’s limits exchanges to in-store purchases — and you also have to make your exchanges in the store.

 The process isn’t clear on the Macy’s website, but when I talked to Macy’s employees, they said the process is pretty similar to making a return.
-You need the original tags if you don’t have your receipt and items should be gently used.
-The main difference?
-You only have 30 – 45 days to make an exchange.
+You need the original tags, and your items must be unaltered, unworn, and with the original tags attached.

 Do you have any other questions about Macy’s returns or exchanges?
 Let me know in the comments below.
 Thanks for reading!